MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### Delete all Local Overrides in a folder

-After setting up **Local Overrides** you may hover on a directory, open the contextual menu (right-click), and choose the new **Delete all overrides** option to delete all Local Overrides in that folder.
+After setting up **Local Overrides** you can right-click a directory and then select the new **Delete all overrides** option to delete all Local Overrides in that folder.

 :::image type="content" source="../../media/2020/03/overrides.msft.png" alt-text="Delete all overrides." lightbox="../../media/2020/03/overrides.msft.png":::